Adding an aftermarket turbo to a car.

 More air will enable more oxygen to be available for burning and with the addition of additional fuel the engine will release more power.
 Turbo charging is the best way to increase the efficiency of an engine.
 When adding a turbo to an engine which was not originally designed for a turbo there are some major complications to take into account.

 Pre-ignition or knock - this is where the fuel ignites under pressure before the spark happens.
-This will cause a piston to move in the opposite direction if it has not reached the top dead centre and will have disastrous consequences for the engine.
+This will cause a piston to move in the opposite direction if it has not reached the top dead center and will have disastrous consequences for the engine.

 To avoid detonation (premature ignition) you will need to lower the compression ratio of the engine, and/or restrict the turbo to a lower boost threshold.
 (Low compression engines plus a turbo will also avoid some of the turbo lag problems inherent in most turbo applications.)
 The best turbos to add to a non turbo NASP (Naturally aspirated) engine are small units with low boost levels.
 Another option you have is to fit a water injection kit to dampen the air charge and prevent detonation.

 To lower the compression you can go with a re-bore and fit lower compression pistons, you can add a stroker kit to alter the compression ratio or for minor adjustments you could get a larger head and thicker head gasket thus increasing the cylinder size and reducing the compression ratio.

 You need to aim for around a 7:1 compression ratio if you are adding a turbo, anything above 9:1 and you will have problems.
 In all cases you should use the highest octane fuel that you can find as the higher the octane the more resistant the fuel is to engine knock.
 With the right fueling though we have seen people running 25psi of boost on a 10:1 compression ratio but we should add that the aftermarket ECU and fueling mods were of a very high specification on this application.